 Note: I am a huge fan of using a credit score reporting service like Credit Karma as a means of monitoring your score for fraud and inaccurate credit reporting.
 However, not from the perspective that monitoring your score keeps you from focusing on what’s most important – paying off debt.

 We would all like to retire early and do it in a way that allows us to live comfortably.
 However, most don’t consider that the key to understanding how much money you need to retire is directly correlated with how much debt you have.
 The more debt the more money you need to retire on.

 If you’re struggling to get out of debt you shouldn’t be thinking about how to save for retirement through a 401(k) plan, IRA or investing in the stock market.
 Consider this.

 If you’re being charged 18-20% interest on your credit card and you start allocating your paycheck to a 401(k) or IRA that only earns 6% per year, then you’re losing 12-14% each year.

 Investing and saving for retirement at any level always has some level of risk.
 Before you can assume that risk its best to take care of your debt first.
-Once your debt is paid off you can easily and quickly start saving for retirement and with no debt you will need a lot less money to retire on.
+Once your debt is paid off you can start saving for retirement with little effort.
+And with no debt, you will need a lot less money to retire on.

-However, if you’re struggling with debt and trying to save money the greatest detriment to success is trying to do to many things at one time.
+However, if you’re struggling with debt and trying to save money the greatest detriment to success is trying to do too many things at once.
 Your retirement, credit score and saving for college will defocus you from what is really important – getting out of debt fast.

 Don’t put the cart before the horse.
 Pay off debt, save money first.
-Saving for college, an improved credit score and saving for retirement will take place easily and quickly after you have a solid foundation to work from.
+Saving for college, improving your credit score and saving for retirement will take place easily and quickly after you have a solid foundation to work from.